Top Questions to ask at an Open Day

 Attending the Open Day and getting a feel for your course is very important, as deciding on a course and university is an important decision to make – especially at postgraduate level!
-I have put together some tips so you can get the most out of the Online Open Day in the current situation.
+I have put together some tips so you can get the most out of your Open Day.

 What I wanted to know from the course team before I applied

 There were lots of questions I had before I attended an Open Day, but I found the event a really good opportunity to get these key questions answered.
-These included modules, costs, contact hours so I have put together 5 top questions to ask the course team at the open day.
+These included modules, costs, contact hours so I have put together five top questions to ask the course team.

 Top Questions to ask the Course Team